a5ob7r/haskellorls/README.md

 - Options are parsed as no ordering.
   - `Haskellorls -t -v` and `Haskellorls -v -t` causes same results.
   - It may not be useful to override same category option (e.g. sort options).
-- Outputs with the column size which is specified by -w/--width even if output fd is stdout.
 - Outputs pico seconds instead of nano seconds after decimal point when uses full-iso as time style format.
   - (nano) 2021-02-19 13:09:58.575236532 +0000
   - (pico) 2021-02-19 13:09:58.575236532000 +0000
 - some options which takes string can not recognize shorten string which can be identified using completion.
   - e.g. `--format=WORD`
-- Quote a file name or a link name by double quote when the name have tab or newline.

 ## Config